luebbertevan/animal-shelter-management-platform/GROUP_STATUS_DESIGN_DECISION.md

         - Options: "Select..." (placeholder), then all status values
         - Default: "Select..." (empty/placeholder)
         - Helper text: "Animals in the same group are allowed to have different statuses"
-        - On change: Update status for all selected animals (triggers one-way sync to `foster_visibility`)
+        - On change: Stage status changes for all selected animals (stored in form state, not applied until submission)
     - Add "Set all animals Visibility on Fosters Needed page" dropdown
         - Options: "Select..." (placeholder), then all `FosterVisibility` values
+        - Default behavior:
+            - If all animals have matching `foster_visibility`: Pre-populate with the shared value
-        - Default: "Select..." (empty/placeholder)
+            - If animals have different values: Show "Select..." (placeholder)
+        - Visual feedback:
+            - **When all animals match**: Display green check icon/indicator with message "All grouped animals visibility matches" or "No conflicts"
+            - **When animals differ**: Display warning/error indicator with conflict message
         - Helper text: "Animals in a group must have the same Visibility on Fosters Needed page.
 This controls whether the group appears on the Fosters Needed page and what badge message is shown."
-        - Show conflict warning if animals have different values
+        - On change: Update `foster_visibility` for all selected animals directly (no sync back to status)
     - Add validation alert:
         - Display when `foster_visibility` conflicts exist
         - Message: "Alert: Animals in a group must have the same Visibility on Fosters Needed page"